On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: -Positions for n n-1

 Note that the assertion that the maximum is even or odd results from the reduction condition.
-There obviously can be positions with $s\ge k$ and an even maximum.
+There obviously can be positions with $s\ge k$ that have an even maximum.
 It just means that for such a position, reduction will not be needed.
-For example, the position $\p=(6,7,8,8,8)$ is reduced, and even if we do not play on all maximal stacks, then $\p'=(5,6,7,7,8)$ satisfies NIRB and does not need reduction, while play on $\p=(5,6,9,9,9)$ leaving out a maximal stack leads to $\p'=(4, 5, 8, 8, 9)$, which does not satisfy NIRB and needs reduction.\\
+For example, the position $\p=(6,7,8,8,8)$ is reduced and has $s=37 \bmod(8)=5>4=k$ and an even maximum.
+Even if we do not play on all maximal stacks, that is, make the move to $\p'=(5,6,7,7,8)$, we still have that $\p'$ satisfies NIRB and does not need reduction.